devp22/devp22/README.md

 - 🏢 Full-Time Software Engineer | The Raymond Corporation
 - 🏫 Part-Time MS in Computer Science | Georgia Institute of Technology
 - 📫 How to reach me: pdev2095@gmail.com
-- 📟 Interests: Military Technologies and Defense Systems
+- 📟 Interests: Integrating AI with Defense Systems

 ## Things I code with